By ALAN FRAM

 In the House, Republicans were continuing their tactic of pushing through narrowly targeted bills - over Democratic objections - that would restart popular parts of the government.

-On Wednesday, the chamber voted 425-0 to finance death benefits for families of fallen U.S. troops.
+On Wednesday, they planned votes on a measure financing death benefits to families of fallen U.S. troops.
 Blaming the shutdown, the Pentagon has halted the $100,000 payments, usually made within three days of a death.

 The stoppage of those payments drew the attention of Senate chaplain Barry Black, who in his prayer opening Wednesday's Senate session said, "When our federal shutdown delays payments of death benefits to families of children dying in faraway battlefields, it's time for our lawmakers to say, 'Enough is enough.' "

-But an official of a conservative group that has pressed Republicans to try repealing Obama's health care law was unyielding, saying that fight should continue.
+But an official of a conservative group that has pressed Republicans to try repealing Obama's health care law was unyielding Wednesday, saying that fight should continue.

 "We should not fund the government until we address the president's unfair, unaffordable and unworkable law," Michael Needham, chief executive officer of Heritage Action for America, said at a Christian Science Monitor breakfast.

-Associated Press writers David Espo, Julie Pace, Andrew Taylor and Donna Cassata contributed to this report.
+AP Special Correspondent David Espo and AP reporter Donna Cassata contributed to this report.